11 Common Animals in the Great Smoky Mountains

 White-tailed deer are common in the Smoky Mountains Park.
 They dwell in the woods and meadows, where they browse on grass and other forest foliage.

-Commonly known as Bucks in the region, they grow uneven horns every spring; used to fight other deers for mating rights by fall.
-At the onset of winter, deers drop their horns and develop fresh ones.
+Male deer, or bucks, grow antlers every spring; used to fight other deer for mating rights by fall.
+At the onset of winter, deer drop their antlers and develop fresh ones.

 4. Bobcats